Entrepreneurship Studio Program (ESP)

 A previous tradition, named Summer Start Up (SSU), invited computational projects, challenging small teams to see a business idea from spark to web-prototype-and-pitch.

 This program expands that vision.
-Like SSU, the Studio emphasizes problem-driven research, team-led prototype building, audience-understanding, and skill-building experiences that are foundational to any entrepreneurial venture.
+Like SSU, the Studio emphasizes problem-driven research, team-led prototype building, and audience-understanding.
+All of these are foundational to any entrepreneurial venture.
 Where SSU was computing-specific, the Studio is not.
-Proposed projects can overlap with any HMC (or other) research area.
-Studio projects are student-created and -driven, including building expertise with the technologies involved and using them to develop an MVP that captures new ideas.
+Proposed projects can overlap with any HMC - or any other - research area.
+Studio projects are student-created and -driven.
+This includes developing expertise with new technologies and using those new skills to develop an MVP that expresses novel ideas/opportunities.

 Logistics Information: